canonical/snapcraft/docs/howto/craft-for-platforms/example-electron-apps.rst

-In the definition of the ``discord`` part, you can see that we set the source to the official Debian archive published by the Discord authors, and then remove ``chrome-sandbox``, as the browser-sandbox is unecessary in simple Electron apps.
+In the definition of the ``discord`` part, you can see that we set the source to the official Debian archive published by the Discord authors, and then remove ``chrome-sandbox``, as the browser-sandbox is unnecessary in simple Electron apps.